Medical and Research Translation (MART) building on Lauterbur Drive

 What sets this facility apart from others on Long Island?

-The eight-story, 240,000-square-foot MART will be the only facility of its kind on Long Island, with three floors dedicated solely to research.
+The eight-story, 240,000-square-foot MART will be the only facility of its kind on Long Island, with four floors dedicated solely to research.
 The outpatient cancer treatment area for adults and children will occupy two floors.
 The MART is adjacent to Stony Brook University Hospital, including the new 10-story Hospital Pavilion and the new Stony Brook Children’s Hospital, offering exceptional opportunities to bring researchers and clinicians together in a synergistic, collaborative environment to develop breakthrough medicines, treatments and cures.

 Stony Brook University Cancer Center is Suffolk County’s cancer care leader and a leader in education and research.
 There are more than 70,000 outpatient visits annually.
 Patients can make appointments for diagnosis, treatment and follow-up care.